Proton Holdings: Chief Executive Officers/CEOs

+Overseas Operations

+As of 2024, Proton has an overseas presence in Bangladesh, Myanmar, Brunei, Egypt, Fiji, Iraq, Jordan, Kenya, Mauritius, Mozambique, Nepal, Pakistan, Papua New Guinea, Sri Lanka, South Africa, Trinidad and Tobago and Zimbabwe.

+CKD plants are located in Pakistan, Kenya, Nepal and Sri Lanka.

+Sales

-Domestic sales
+Domestic

 The first Proton, the Saga saloon launched in July 1985 amid positive reception, but poor sales due to Proton's inability to meet the high demand.
 However, Proton later captured a 47% Malaysian market share in the following year, with 24,148 cars sold.
 The company's market share later grew to 65% in 1987; 85% in the Under 1,600cc segment.
 Proton maintained a majority market share in the following years, which peaked in 1993 at 74% with over 94,100 units sold.
-Car sales in Malaysia plunged from 404,000 units in 1997 to 163,851 in 1998 due to the 1997 Asian Financial Crisis.
+Car sales in Malaysia plunged from 404,000 units in 1997 to 163,851 in 1998 due to the 1997 Asian financial crisis.
 Proton's revenue and profits were severely affected, but a majority market share was still maintained into the early 2000s.

 In the mid-2000s, Proton's revenues and sales declined sharply.
 In 2006, Proton's market share was 32%, down from 40% in 2005.
 Proton lost its majority domestic market share for the first time in 20 years to Perodua, the second Malaysian car manufacturer.
 Factors which contributed to the fall of Proton included the revision of the National Automotive Policy (NAP), Proton's newer indigenously designed models (i.e., the Proton Waja, Gen-2 and Savvy) which were poorly designed and manufactured compared to the former Mitsubishi-based models and stronger competitors, specifically Perodua with their best-selling Myvi which launched in 2005.
 Proton's total sales volume and its market share failed to recover to its pre-2002 figures and Perodua remained the domestic market leader from 2006 onwards.

 Sales of Proton cars grew at a stable rate in the latter half of the 2000s and in the early 2010s.
 The company briefly regained the top-spot from Perodua in June 2009, after the introduction of the Proton Exora MPV.
 Proton also matched Perodua's market share in the first quarter of 2011.
 Factors which contributed to the rise of Proton were well-designed cars which catered to the needs of the domestic market (i.e., the Proton Persona, second generation Saga and Exora) in addition to better management of the company under the then managing director, Syed Zainal Abidin.
 However, despite the improvements made between 2007 and 2012 in addition to improved overall sales, Proton's Malaysian market share continued to decrease.
 In 2011, the company had a 26.4% (158,657 units) share which plummeted further to 22.5% (141,121 units) in 2012.
 In comparison, Perodua retained a majority market share of 30.1% (189,137 units) in 2012, with Toyota maintaining its third place at a 16.8% share with 105,151 units sold.